Why get an alarm permit?

 No. Only one alarm permit is required per address.

-I just moved into a new home/business with an existing alarm.
+I just moved into a new residence/business with an existing alarm.
 Is the old permit still valid?

 No, permits do not transfer to new owners or new locations.
-As a new owner, you must re-apply for the permit and pay the fee.
+As a new owner, you must apply for a new permit and pay the fee.
 We also will need to update the information for that address.

 How much is the penalty for false alarms?

-The ordinance provides for an “excessive false alarm fee” of $65 when the Police Department responds and $107 if the Fire Department is called out.
+The ordinance provides for an “excessive false alarm fee” of $82.00 when the Police Department responds and $135.00 if the Fire Department is responds to the location.
 Alarms are considered excessive if there are more than three false alarms within any 365 days.

 Are those fees the only penalty?

-No – the City can actually revoke alarm permits under certain circumstances.
-This would involve serious actions such as making false statements in an application, refusing to fix faulty equipment when officially notified or making bogus check payments.
+No. The City can revoke alarm permits under certain circumstances.
+This would involve serious actions such as making false statements in an application, failing to correct faulty equipment or operation when officially notified or making bogus check payments.
 Six false alarms in any 365 days can also result in revocation.
+Reinstatement fees are assessed for any revoked alarm permit.

 If my alarm goes off by accident, can I do anything?

 Yes.
 You can cancel the call.
 If you know your alarm has gone off improperly, call your alarm company immediately.
-If the call is cancelled before officers or firefighters arrive, it won’t count as a false alarm.
+If the call is cancelled before police officers or firefighters arrive, it will not count as a false alarm.

 What can I do to prevent false alarms?